Pratt & Whitney F100: PW-220/220E

 Due to the unsatisfactory reliability, maintenance costs, and service life of the F100-100/200, Pratt & Whitney embarked on an extensive upgrade program in order to address these issues.
 The Air Force also began funding the General Electric F101 Derivative Fighter Engine, which eventually became the F110, as a competitor to the F100 to coerce more urgency from Pratt & Whitney.
-The result of Pratt & Whitney's improvement efforts was the F100-PW-220, which eliminates almost all stall-stagnations and augmentor instability issues from the -100 as well as doubling time between depot overhauls.
+The result of Pratt & Whitney's improvement efforts was the F100-PW-220, which eliminates almost all stall-stagnations and augmentor instability issues from the -100/200 as well as doubling time between depot overhauls.
 Reliability and maintenance costs were also drastically improved, and the engine incorporates a digital electronic engine control (DEEC).
 The -220 engine produces static thrust of 14590 lbf in military (intermediate) power and 23770 lbf afterburning, very slightly lower than the static thrust of the -100/200, but the -220 has better dynamic thrust across most of the envelope.

 The F100-220 was introduced in 1986 and was installed on the F-15 and F-16, gradually replacing the -100/200.
 Seeking a way to drive unit costs down, the USAF implemented the Alternate Fighter Engine (AFE) program in 1984 (nicknamed "The Great Engine War"), under which the engine contract would be awarded through competition; the -220 would be Pratt & Whitney's initial offering in the AFE program, competing with the General Electric F110-GE-100.
 The F-16C/D Block 30/32s were the first to be built with the common engine bay, able to accept the existing F100-200/220 engine (Block 32) or the F110-100 (Block 30).
 A non-afterburning variant, the F100-PW-220U powers the Northrop Grumman X-47B UCAV.
 The -100 and -200 series engines could be upgraded to become equivalent to -220 specifications; the "E" abbreviation from 220E is for "equivalent" and given to engines which have been upgraded as such.

+Pratt & Whitney proposed a further upgrade of the -220 that would incorporate technology from the company's PW1128 project.
+The proposal would match the -220 core to the advanced higher airflow fan and also incorporate revised DEEC and low-pressure turbine improvements; the proposed engine would weigh 3385 lb and produce 16700 lbf in intermediate power and 27000 lbf in full afterburner.
+This upgrade was sometimes unofficially referred to as the F100-PW-220P, but was ultimately not pursued.